george-pov/YTSkedy/docs/api/persistence.md

 the ordered field definitions and submitted values.
 Create builds this snapshot from the current event text fields setting.
-Update changes scheduled start fields and text values against the stored snapshot and does not consult the current setting, so existing new-shape events keep their field list, labels, max lengths, keys, and values after later settings edits.
-There is no compatibility reader for old localized-description rows.
+Update changes scheduled start fields and text values against the stored snapshot and does not consult the current setting, so stored events keep their field list, labels, max lengths, keys, and values after settings edits.
+Rows without `TextJson` are not a supported read shape.

 ## Template Rows